UkoeHB/bevy_replicon_attributes/README.md

 Entity visibility conditions are evaluated against client attribute lists to determine if entities can be seen by clients.

+An empty visibility condition always evaluates to `true`.
+This way if an entity has no `Visibility` component it will be visible to no clients (assuming you use a whitelist policy), if it has an empty `Visibility` it will be visible to all clients, and if it has a non-empty `Visibility` then it will be visible to clients that match the condition.
+Semantically, an empty condition matches 'anything', and a non-empty condition is equivalent to `and(ANYTHING, condition)`.

 For convenience we have a [`vis!()`](bevy_replicon_attributes::visibility) macro which produces new [`Visibility`](bevy_replicon_attributes::VisibilityCondition) components (simple wrappers around [`VisibilityConditions`](bevy_replicon_attributes::VisibilityCondition)).

 Here is a low-level example how it works.
 In practice you only need to add [`VisibilityAttributes`](bevy_replicon_attributes::VisibilityAttribute) to clients and [`Visibility`](bevy_replicon_attributes::VisibilityCondition) components to entities.
 This crate will take care of translating that information into entity visibility within `bevy_replicon`.